 About Housing Recovery & Reconstruction Platform - Nepal

-The Housing Recovery and Reconstruction Platform (HRRP) was established in December 2015 to take over coordination of the post-earthquake housing reconstruction when the Nepal Shelter Cluster returned to pre-earthquake format as a standing cluster.
-The platform provides coordination services for the National Reconstruction Authority (NRA), Ministry of Urban Development (MoUD) and Ministry of Federal Affairs and Local Development (MoFALD) Central Level Programme Implementation Units (CL-PIUs), other relevant government authorities, and Partner Organisations (POs).
+The Housing Recovery and Reconstruction Platform (HRRP) was established in December 2015 to take over supporting coordination of the post-earthquake housing reconstruction from the Nepal Shelter Cluster, as it returned to the pre-earthquake format as a standard cluster.
+HRRP provides coordination support services for the National Reconstruction Authority (NRA), Building and Grant Management and Local Infrastructure (GMALI) Central Level Programme Implementation Units (CLPIUs), other relevant government authorities, and Partner Organisations (POs).
 HRRP3 is primarily funded by DFID Nepal and CRS Nepal.
 Other financial contributors and implementing partners include Oxfam, Caritas Nepal, Plan International, and the National Society for Earthquake Technology-Nepal (NSET) which leads on technical coordination.

 HRRP works at national, sub-national, district, and municipal levels, and across 32 districts.
-The HRRP has 12 District Coordination Teams (DCTs) covering the 14 districts most affected by the 2015 Gorkha earthquake (1 team covers the three districts in the Kathmandu Valley) and providing support to the 18 moderately affected districts where feasible.
+The HRRP has 12 District Coordination Teams (DCTs) primarily focused on the 14 districts most affected by the 2015 Gorkha earthquake (1 team covers the three districts in the Kathmandu Valley) and providing support to the 18 moderately affected districts where feasible.
 The DCTs are made up of a Coordinator, a Technical Coordinator, and an Information Management Officer and are based in the government's Grant Management and Local Infrastructure (GMALI) District Level Programme Implementation Units (DLPIUs).
 The DCTs are supported by a District Management Team (DMT) made up of a Coordinator, Technical Coordinator, and Information Manager.
-The DMT provides day to day guidance and support to the DCTs as well as targeted capacity building and has a roving presence across all 14 districts.
-The national team includes general coordination, technical coordination, and information management expertise and supports the link between national and district level.
-The HRRP has three main areas of focus:
+The DMT provides day to day guidance and support to the DCTs as well as targeted capacity building and has a roving presence across all districts.